s3rvant/boardgames/Just in Time/Rulebook v26.md

 These steps must be completed immediately; they cannot be delayed to rewind first (see Rewind below).

 ## Actions
 Players each simultaneously either selects 1 of their shards or 1 card from their hand.
 Once all players are ready they each reveal their choice resolving shards first and then cards in order to take their actions.
 Shards are used to rewind time while cards each have 2 actions available and when played only 1 of the actions is chosen and resolved.
-Any players without cards remaining can not take card actions.
+Any players without cards must select a shard if able; otherwise they lose their turn (see End Game below).

 ### Rewind
 Before any card actions are resolved any player who selected a shard for their turn now rewinds time.
 The benefit from rewinding time decreases over the course of the game depending on how many time markers have stabilized at that player's current place: